 Plan a temporary public park for PARK(ing) Day

 If you want to plan a PARK(ing) Day park, here’s what to do:

 - Read the guidelines.
 As the program has developed, some of the opportunities change a bit each year.

 - Plan your park.
 Get together with friends, neighbors, colleagues, and family.
 Think about how to design and decorate your very own pop-up PARK.

 - Submit an application by the deadline (usually sometime in August).

 - For more information or to apply, visit: http://www.seattle.gov/transportation/projects-and-programs/programs/public-space-management-programs/park(ing)-day

 Visit a temporary public park on PARK(ing) Day

-PARK(ing) Day is also a great opportunity to celebrate the parklets and streateries that have opened in Seattle.
+PARK(ing) Day is a great opportunity to celebrate the parklets and streateries that have opened in Seattle.
 To find a temporary park in your neighborhood, check out the map:

 Visit Seattle Parklets and Streateries any time of year